 Depending on the cafe, it can range from afternoon tea service accompanied by chamber music to decorated omurice with an idol performance on the side!
 Guests can also have a light conversation, sing karaoke, and play games with the maids!

 These restaurants strongly influence many aspects of Japanese pop culture and the cosplay restaurant history.
-Even though all kinds of people enjoy maid cafes, their main clientele is men.
+Even though many people enjoy maid cafes, their main clientele is men.
 Because of these, there are also butler cafes that cater to women as well!

 No matter the type of maid cafe, you can always expect fun and personalized service from its talented staff!
 They’re a great place to relax after a stressful day and experience friendship!
 But just like any restaurant, it’s always important to follow the correct etiquette!

 Unlike most places in the West, Japan is primarily a cash-based country.
-Even though Japan has made significant advances in card usage and e-money over the past decade, it’s still a good idea to have cash with you before a night out.
+Even though Japan has made significant advances in card usage and e-money over the past decade, having cash with you before a night out is still a good idea.
 Also, if the restaurant is an izakaya (Japanese pub), remove your shoes before sitting on your zabuton (cushion)!

 Once seated, you’ll receive an oshibori (dampened towel) to wipe your hands.
-Don’t use this towel on any other part of your body because it will be washed and reused by future diners.
+Don’t use this towel on any other part of your body because future diners will wash and reuse it.
 Also, don’t pour condiments directly on your food when using them.
 Simply dip the food in your desired sauce, and enjoy yourself!

 Chopstick usage also has its own set of rules, but most of them are common sense.
 Just like you wouldn’t point your fork or spoon at anybody, don’t do the same with chopsticks!
 The same goes for licking them clean or sticking them vertically in the bowl.
 Some chopstick taboos are reminiscent of funeral practices, so mind your manners!